roleoroleo/onvif_simple_server/README.md

 	</a>
 </p>

-onvif_simple_server is a light implementation of an onvif server intended for use in resource-constrained devices.
+onvif_simple_server is a C light implementation of an onvif server intended for use in resource-constrained devices.

 So:
 - no gsoap